Free-Macrame-Patterns.com Logo

 Candy Cane Decoration

-They can be used to decorate Christmas trees, wreaths, even table decorations.
+This holiday decoration can be used to decorate Christmas trees and wreaths.

 Supplies Needed: